 It is clear to EndoFound that society, health service providers, and healthcare professionals need to do better in meeting LGBTQIA health needs.
 More research must be conducted to better understand how to improve healthcare for the LGBTQIA community.
 This research must also be implemented in the medical community.
 To date, research has been heavily focused on a handful of conditions, and has neglected other health issues.
 This is particularly true for endometriosis.

-At EndoFound, we will start by creating a safe and trusted space for the LGBTQIA endo community to get the information and resources they need concerning endometriosis.
+At EndoFound, we created this safe and trusted space for the LGBTQIA endo community to get the information and resources they need concerning endometriosis.
 EndoFound’s LGBTQIA Resource Hub includes organizations focused on LGBTQIA health, support groups, articles, videos, and more.
 This resource hub is an ongoing project, and we will be adding to it consistently.
-If you have any suggestions or resources you’d like to share, please reach out at firstname.lastname@example.org.
+If you have any suggestions or resources you’d like to share, please reach out at email@example.com.

 - https://www.americanprogress.org/issues/lgbtq-rights/reports/2009/12/21/7048/how-to-close-the-lgbt-health-disparities-gap/

 Cleveland Clinic’s Center for LGBTQ+ Care offers healthcare services from providers who understand the health needs of LGBT patients, and access to specialists with expertise in LGBTQ+ care.

 Callen Lorde Community Health Center provides sensitive, quality healthcare and related services targeted to New York's lesbian, gay, bisexual, and transgender communities.

 Apicha Community Health Clinic has extensive experience working with Asians and Pacific Islanders, Latinos, African Americans and other people of color.
 We also specialize in serving individuals who identify as lesbian, gay, bisexual and transgender, as well as people living with and affected by HIV/AIDS.